 Is Nvidia, Intel, or AMD better for rendering?

 Nvidia only produces graphics cards, whereas Intel and AMD make CPUs.
+When it comes to Intel Vs AMD it depends on what you're looking for.
 Intel makes the best CPUs, and Nvidia makes the best graphic cards, so pick depending upon your tasks.

 Now you have all the facts, you know it isn’t quite so simple as saying CPU or GPU processing is superior.
 Both have their benefits and cons, and the best option will depend on your specific needs.